scylladb/scylla-rust-driver/docs/source/statements/usekeyspace.md

 # USE keyspace

-Using a keyspace allows to omit keyspace name in queries.
+Using a keyspace allows to omit keyspace name in statements.

 For example in `cqlsh` one could write:
 ```sql